Description

 Mass Spectrometry (MS):

-Mass spectrometry confirms molecular identity:
+Mass spectrometry confirms cell-level identity:

 - Precision: Detects even single amino acid substitutions